FOR ALL CHILDREN 15 YRS AND UNDER

-The following roads in the village will be closed from 18.00hrs on New Year’s Eve to 00.45 hrs on New Year’s Day ie:
+The following roads in the village will be closed from 6pm on New Year’s Eve to approx. 11pm ie:

 South Sea Road North - (from School Lane to the Rose & Crown Pub).

 Road Closed and Diversion Signs will be in operation to help and guide traffic.
 Otherwise, all other roads in the village will be open as usual.
-If a resident, emergency service, delivery or taxi company requires urgent access or disabled access to any of the above roads, whilst in the closed period, please contact the Fire Festival team on 0207 481 8110 before the 20th December for advice or ask an on duty Festival Marshal for assistance at source as the team will be pleased to help with genuine or emergency access requirements on event day.
+If a resident, emergency service, delivery or taxi company requires urgent access or disabled access to any of the above roads, whilst in the closed period, please contact the Fire Festival team on 0207 481 8110 before the 17th December for advice or ask an on duty Festival Marshal for assistance before 6pm on event day.
+The Festival will always be pleased to help with genuine emergency access requirements on event day.